 - 2 complaints were inapplicable to the HGI, both relating to therapists who were neither trained in the human givens approach nor registered with the HGI;

-Six concerns notified by members of the public, other organisations and HGI members were dealt with and resolved in the same period (2006-2015).
+Seven concerns notified by members of the public, other organisations and HGI members were dealt with and resolved in the same period (2006 - 2015).
 Note: These included two ‘whistle-blowing’ notifications internal to the HGI, both of which were resolved satisfactorily.

 In addition the RPSC dealt with numerous ethical queries raised by HGI members, providing information and guidance as required.

-Where complaints, concerns and queries indicated a need for additional guidelines and information for Registrants, this was done, for example, strengthened data protection and confidentiality guidelines, enhanced case study guidelines, ethics code strengthened in relation to business practice, guidance and information issued regarding medication.
+Where complaints, concerns and queries indicated a need for additional guidelines and information for Registrants, this was done, for example, strengthened data protection and confidentiality guidelines, enhanced case study guidelines, ethics code strengthened in relation to business practice, indicative sanctions guidance, and information and guidance regarding medication.